semgrep/semgrep-docs/docs/experiments/join-mode.md

 ## Example

-Here is an example join mode rule that detects a cross-site scripting (XSS) vulnerability with high precision.
+Here’s an example join mode rule that detects a cross-site scripting (XSS) vulnerability with high precision.

 ```yaml
 rules: